 In May 2020, the GASB issued Statement No. 96 (Subscription Based Information Technology Arrangements (SBITAs)), which defined the SBITAs and provides accounting and financial reporting for SBITAs by governments.
 This statement requires the recognition of a right-to-use subscription asset (an intangible asset) and a corresponding subscription liability.
 A government should recognize the subscription liability at the commencement of the subscription term, when the subscription asset is placed into service.
 The subscription liability should be measured at the present value of subscription payments expected to be made during the subscription term.
 Future subscription payments should be discounted using the interest rate the SBITA vendor charges the government, which may be implicit, or the government's incremental borrowing rate if the interest rate is not readily determinable.
 A government should recognize amortization of the discount on the subscription liability as an outflow of resources (for example interest expense) in the subsequent financial reporting periods.
 The subscription asset should be initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before commencement of the subscription term, and (3) capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
 A government should recognize amortization of the subscription asset as an outflow of resources over the subscription term.
 This pronouncement did not require the restatement of the September 30, 2022 net position.
-The Village, however, had no arrangements that met this Statement's reporting criteria and/or the related arrangement costs were considered immaterial.
+The Village, however, determined that its current technology arrangements did not meet the pronouncements recording criteria at September 30, 2024.